onflow/flow/docs/content/dapp-development/deployment.md

 **5. [Mainnet Deployment](/dapp-development/mainnet-deployment/)**

-> **Important**: The mainnet deployment process will change as soon as Flow rolled out [permissionless deployment (ETA summer 2022)](https://permissionless.onflow.org/).
+> **Important**: The mainnet deployment process will change as soon as [permissionless deployment](https://permissionless.onflow.org/) rolls out on Flow (ETA summer 2022).
 Once rolled out, you can deploy directly to mainnet without going through a review process.

-Until permissionless deployment is rolled out, your dapp must go through a review process before it can be deployed to Mainnet.
+Until permissionless deployment rolls out, your dapp must go through a review process before it can be deployed to Mainnet.
 This is to ensure a smooth and safe experience for Flow users, developers, and maintainers while the network is still maturing.
 Learn about the steps you will need to take to promote your dapp from Testnet to Mainnet.